jsecurity101/Marvel-Lab/README.md

 ### Steps to get logging set up:

-#### If you plan on using Splunk/Jupyter Notebooks/Kolide - install the required scripts on the Ubuntu box first before setting up logging on endpoints.
+#### If you plan on using Splunk/Jupyter Notebooks - install the required scripts on the Ubuntu box first before setting up logging on endpoints.

 #### On Ubuntu box:
 1. On the Ubuntu machine download the Marvel-Lab repository.